This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Current normative data is based on auscultation and there is no normative blood pressure data that is based on recordings measured from oscillometric devices.

 There is limited data available on infants and young children.
 There is no significant difference between sexes in the first 5 years of life.
 Blood pressures rise gradually from 2 to 5 yrs of age, at a rate of approximately 1 mm Hg per year, and at a rate of 1.5 mm Hg per year from 7 to 11 years of age.
 In older children a wide variation of "normal values" are reported.
 Approximately 40% of the variability of BP in children is related to height, weight, triceps skin fold thickness, and arm circumference.
-The Fourth Report on the Diagnosis, Evaluation and Treatment of High Blood Pressure in Children and Adolescents presents new data and the reader is advised to consult this extensive report.
+The American Academy of Pediatrics 2017 Clinical Practice Guideline for Screenng and Management of High Blood Pressure in Children and Adolescentsreport provides current evidence for best practice and the reader is advised to consult this extensive report.

 See BP tables below